 I work with adults located in California, and am currently working 100% virtually via telehealth.
 I offer 45-minute individual sessions.
 Please feel free to reach out with any questions regarding services.

 I use a trauma-informed, holistic, and collaborative approach to therapy, integrating the body, mind, and spirit into the healing process.
 I strive to meet each client where they are, tailoring treatment to each person’s unique needs.
-I am passionate about working with clients who are struggling with issues related to trauma, PTSD, sexual assault, substance abuse, stress management, anxiety, depression, sex, relationships, and communication.
+I am passionate about working with clients who are struggling with issues related to trauma, PTSD, sexual assault, stress management, anxiety, depression, sex, relationships, and communication.
 I am a body-positive and LGBTQ+ affirming therapist.

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 EMDR is an evidence-based treatment, effective in helping consumers to heal from trauma and distressing life experiences.